 The Company is subject to a significant amount of governmental laws and regulation with respect to its rates and practices, taxes, railroad operations and a variety of health, safety, labor, environmental and other matters.
 Failure to comply with applicable laws and regulations could have a material adverse effect on the Company.
 Governments may change the legislative and/or regulatory framework within which the Company operates without providing the Company with any recourse for any adverse effects that the change may have on its business.
-Federal legislation enacted in 2008 mandates the implementation of positive train control technology by December 31, 2015, on certain mainline track where intercity and commuter passenger railroads operate and where toxic-by-inhalation (TIH) hazardous materials are transported.
-This type of technology is new and deploying it across BNSF Railway's system and other railroads may pose significant operating and implementation risks and requires significant capital expenditures.
+Federal legislation enacted in 2008 and amended in 2015 mandates the implementation of positive train control technology by December 31, 2018, on certain mainline track where intercity and commuter passenger railroads operate and where toxic-by-inhalation (TIH) hazardous materials are transported.
+Further, federal regulations promulgated in 2015 mandate the implementation of electronically controlled pneumatic braking systems on certain crude oil trains by 2021 and all high-hazard flammable trains, as defined by the Pipeline and Hazardous Materials Safety Administration and the Federal Railroad Administration, by 2023.
+These types of technology require further testing and deploying them across BNSF Railway's system and other railroads may pose significant operating and implementation risks and require significant capital expenditures.

-As part of its railroad operations, the Company frequently transports chemicals and other hazardous materials, which could expose it to the risk of significant claims, losses and penalties.
+As part of its railroad operations, the Company frequently transports chemicals and other hazardous materials, which could expose it to the risk of significant claims, losses and penalties and operating restrictions.

-BNSF Railway is required to transport these commodities to the extent of its common carrier obligation.
-An accidental release of TIH or hazardous commodities could result in a significant loss of life and extensive property damage as well as environmental remediation obligations and penalties.
+BNSF Railway frequently transports chemicals and other hazardous materials and is required to transport these commodities to the extent of its common carrier obligation.
+An accidental release of TIH or hazardous commodities could result in a significant loss of life and extensive property damage as well as environmental remediation and restoration obligations and penalties.
 The associated costs could have an adverse effect on the Company's operating results, financial condition or liquidity as the Company is not insured above a certain threshold.
 Further, the rates BNSF Railway receives for transporting these commodities do not adequately compensate it should there be some type of accident.
 In addition, insurance premiums charged for some or all of the coverage currently maintained by the Company could increase dramatically or certain coverage may not be available to the Company in the future if there is a catastrophic event related to rail transportation of these commodities.
-Regulatory imposition of routing or speed or other restrictions on the transportation of such products could adversely affect train velocity and network fluidity and adversely affect our results of operations, financial condition and liquidity.
+Regulatory imposition of routing or speed or other restrictions on the transportation of such products could adversely affect train velocity and network fluidity and adversely affect the Company's results of operations, financial condition or liquidity.